Beyond the EPICS: comprehensive Python IOC development with QueueIOC: ``Sequencer'' IOCs with QueueIOC

 \section{``Sequencer'' IOCs with \prog{QueueIOC}}

-In \prog{EPICS}, ``sequencers'' based on the \prog{seq} module are used to implement modules like \prog{optics}, \prog{sscan} \etc; meanwhile, as has been noted in \secref{intro}, it can be easy to make the state transitions in ``sequencers'' too complex -- comparable to the ``\verb|goto| hell'' in C/C++.
-From our perspective, the most important reason for this is the inexpressiveness of C/C++, the languages \prog{EPICS} is based on; with \prog{QueueIOC} the implementation can be much cleaner, by leveraging the expressiveness of Python.
-We would also like to note that as has been hinted in \figref{ioc-arch}(b), a less noticed aspect of ``sequencers'' is the automated manipulation of PVs in other IOCs through the CA protocol; in our humble opinion this, instead of state transitions, is the real essence of \prog{EPICS} ``sequencers''.
-Consequently, in \prog{QueueIOC} although there is a class \verb|QSequencerIOC| for general state machines, all ``sequencers'' discussed in this section are actually based on its subclass \verb|QMotorSeqIOC|.
+In EPICS, ``sequencers'' based on the \prog{seq} module are used to implement modules like \prog{optics}, \prog{sscan} \etc; meanwhile, as will be detailed in \secref{cases}, writing \prog{seq}-based ``sequencers'' can be error-prone.
+With \prog{QueueIOC} the implementation can be much cleaner, by leveraging the expressiveness of Python and following a succinct approach.
+We would also like to note that as has been hinted in \figref{ioc-arch}(b), a less noticed aspect of ``sequencers'' is the automated manipulation of PVs in other IOCs through the CA protocol; in our humble opinion this, instead of state transitions, is the real essence of EPICS ``sequencers''.
+Consequently, in \prog{QueueIOC} although there is a class \verb|QSequencerIOC| for general state machines (\cf\ also the \verb|qseq_bestec| IOC in \secref{cases}), all ``sequencers'' discussed in this section are actually based on its subclass \verb|QMotorSeqIOC|.
 The latter creates state machine with only two states, ``down'' and ``up'', in order to implement a workalike of \prog{seq}'s ``all channels connected \& received 1st monitor''.
-As the name implies, it is mainly used to implement ``sequencers'' IOCs that (just like those from \prog{optics} and \prog{sscan}) manipulate motor IOCs, which we think is a most common application scenario for them.
-Similar to their \prog{EPICS} counterparts, all these IOCs expose some motor-like interface, which we have intentionally designed to be unified; \prog{PyDM} OPIs (\figref{atti-pydm}, available from the supplementary materials) are given for them, along with a \prog{Bluesky} encapsulation (available as \verb|QueueMotor| in the open-source edition of \prog{Mamba}, \cf\ \secref{dev}).
+As the name implies, it is mainly used to implement ``sequencers'' IOCs that (just like those in \prog{optics} and \prog{sscan}) manipulate motor IOCs, which we think is a most common application scenario for them.
+Similar to their EPICS counterparts, all these IOCs expose some motor-like interface, which we have intentionally designed to be unified; \prog{PyDM} OPIs (\figref {atti-pydm}, available from the supplementary materials) are given for them, along with a \prog{Bluesky} encapsulation (available as \verb|QueueMotor| in the open-source edition of \prog{Mamba}).